aleph2c/miros/doc/i_mongol_example.rst

 would have no problem with intercepted communications.
 But, what would have happened if they had to fight another unit of horse archers?
-Each group would know what the other side was up to; they could yell distracting calls into the side's string of commands to jam up the other team's manoeuvre.
+Each group would know what the other side was up to; they could yell distracting calls into the other side's string of commands to jam up the other team's manoeuvre.

 So it would make sense if each Mongol unit had their own set of war cries.
 This way they could act on instruction without doubt or hesitation.